ryman1/keeweb-wiki/Releasing.md

-How to build and publish a new KeeWeb release.
+How to build and publish a new KeeWeb release (for maintainers).

 ### Prerequisites